 Dr. David Elkins, president of the American Psychological Association’s Society for Humanistic Psychology, told the Wall Street Journal that “I don’t think we solved the overdiagnosing and overprescribing of psychiatric drugs for children by inventing another category that may unintentionally catch even more children.”

 As long as the drug industry profits off of convincing doctors and parents that children need to be drugged in order to be managed, and these same doctors who receive money on the side are deciding how to define these very disorders, more and more children will be medicated and suffer serious side effects as a result.
-Studies show that if doctors truly prescribed these antipsychotics to children who actually need them, there would be 90% less prescriptions written for children.
+Studies show that if doctors truly prescribed these antipsychotics to children who actually need them, there would be 90% fewer prescriptions written for children.

 The fact that drug companies are pushing drugs such as anti-psychotics on vulnerable children has not gone unnoticed: drug companies have recently paid out the largest settlements in history, over $5 billion.
 But does this money make up for the lives that have been so severely affected in irreversible ways?
 Children are prescribed these drugs for almost anything, even when there is absolutely no scientific proof that the treatment would be effective, including sleeplessness, anxiety, or ADHD.